Vishnu-comp/akasa_air_frontend/README.md

 - **Order Deduction**: Stock is updated only after successful checkout.
 - **Order History**: Users can view order history via GET request to `/api/order/user/{email}`.

-## Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.